-The bill would authorize the Commissioner to reasonably cooperate with supervision undertaken by a supervisor from a jurisdiction not accredited by the NAIC, as long as the Commissioner's cooperation is in compliance with Kansas law and the supervisor also recognizes and cooperates with the Commissioner's activities as a supervisor for other internationally active insurance groups.
-The Commissioner would be authorized to refuse recognition and cooperation if recognition and cooperation is not reasonably reciprocal.
+The bill authorizes the Commissioner to reasonably cooperate with supervision undertaken by a supervisor from a jurisdiction not accredited by the NAIC, as long as the Commissioner's cooperation is in compliance with Kansas law and the supervisor also recognizes and cooperates with the Commissioner's activities as a supervisor for other internationally active insurance groups.
+The Commissioner is authorized to refuse recognition and cooperation if recognition and cooperation is not reasonably reciprocal.